From 0 to 1 Utilizing Guance to Build Observability for Springcloud Services¶

 1. Modify APM (ddtrace) inputs in Datakit¶

-By default, there is no need to modify JVM inputs; only copying the generated conf file is required
+By default, there is no need to modify JVM's inputs; just generate the conf file.

 $ cd /usr/local/datakit/conf.d/ddtrace/